Purposeful, Passive, Playthings Join V&A Museum of Childhood

 The distinctive doll is so compatible with Waldorf Steiner education philosophies, it shares the Waldorf tag.
 The name Waldorf comes from the cigarette factory which hosted the first school for the children of workers.
 Managing director of Waldorf-Astoria, Emil Molt, asked Dr Rudolf Steiner to be the school’s pedagogical consultant.
 Political interference from the Nazi regime limited and ultimately closed most Waldorf schools in Europe in the late 1930s.
 The affected schools, including the original school, were reopened after the Second World War.

 The priority of the Steiner ethos is to provide an unhurried and creative learning environment where children can find the joy in learning and experience the richness of childhood rather than early specialisation or academic hot-housing.
+As part of the Waldorf 100 celebrations, in November 2019 Janni Nicol of Steiner Waldorf Schools Fellowship, held a workshop at V&A entitled In the footsteps of pioneers.
+It explored the key principles underpinning the three approaches which have significantly influenced our understanding of play and learning of babies, young children and adults today: Steiner, Montessori and Froebel.
+Read more here.

 With the increasing awareness of the plastic threat to human health and the devastating affects of the single-use culture, Waldorf dolls are as relevant today as they were when they were first made a century ago.